Ayoub-Farah/Hackathon_toulouse/src/README.md

 ## Expected result

-First Build and Upload the code into the board.
+First Build and Upload the code into the 4 boards changing the variable module_ID to MMC_LEAD, MMC_SM1, MMC_SM2 or MMC_SM3 according to the board function.

 You can control the mode through platformio serial monitor.
 The image below shows you a snippet of the window and the button to press.